mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Data-Methods.md

 It is hard to make general claims in this area because of the context of the participants as families involved in home education.
 However, many of the observations.  similar practices exist in other research in this domain.
 For example, children have the potential to help parents as technology brokers [@correa_brokering_2015].
 And parents can fulfil several valid roles including, advocate, emotional support, etc [@barron_parents_2009]

-Thus, it is not contraversial to suggest that parents and siblings can provide a large form of support in the creative process and that facilitators can design learning environments to facilitatte these possibilities.
-And that research on the roles that they provide can be of use to facilitators to advance their work.
+Parents and siblings can provide a large form of support in the creative process and facilitators can design learning environments to facilitate these possibilities.
+Research on the roles that they provide can be of use to facilitators to advance their work.

 The work of Roque on FCL provided guidance for helpers in the process to support parents to value and feel confident these roles [@roque_im_2016] in a way which mirrors the use of helpers this phase of my study.

+EXPAND / SUMMARISE HOW IN THIS STUDY? - USE HEADINGS ABOVE

 Highlighting and supporting these more naturally emerging roles  behaviours may be more useful  (explain - well aligned to creating a game making community?) to facilitators in informal environments that the more prescriptive roles in pedagogies like pair programming.

 <!--
 #### Code roles  and experimentation